Acrome-Robotics/AcromePythonLibrary/README.md

         This attribute returns the current roll, pitch and yaw values in degrees in a form of Python list.

-        > **Note:** This attribute is only available on the product that shipped with an BNO055 Absolute Orientation Sensor.
+        > **Note:** This attribute is only available on the products that shipped with an BNO055 Absolute Orientation Sensor.
 Products with MPU6050 IMU is not supported yet and will return 0.

 - ## BallBeam Class